03-Abhi/test-repo/README.md

 ### 1. `qa_ops` (Backend - Node.js API)

 The `qa_ops` service is a Node.js application using the Express framework.
-It serves as the backend API, handling business logic, data processing, interactions with databases (e.g., PostgreSQL with Sequelize), and communication with other internal or external services.
+It serves as the backend API, handling business logic, data processing, interactions with databases and communication with other internal or external services.

 **Key Directory Structure:**